flub78/docker-gvv/Readme.md

 # flub78/docker-gvv

-defines a docker container with a live GVV application.
+Defines a docker container with a live GVV application.

+For production
+* A PHP enabled WEB server plus the GVV sources container
+* a MySql container

+For development
+* a phpmyadmin container
+* a jenkins container

 ## Usage